-Women and Girls Education
+Women's and Girls' Education

-The Organization also encourages mainstreaming gender equality issues in education at all levels (from early childhood to higher education), in all settings (from formal, non-formal and informal), and in all intervention areas (from planning infrastructure to training teachers).
+UNESCO is committed to promoting gender equality in and through education systems from early childhood to higher education, in formal, non-formal and informal settings and in all intervention areas from planning infrastructure to training teachers.

 In particular, UNESCO:

-- Helps countries address gender-based violence in educational settings as obstacles to learning.
+- Helps countries address gender-based violence;